Introduction to Bacon & the Art of Living

 Further Reading

-Chapter 11.04: Wiltshire Cured or Tank Cured Bacon
+Chapter 11.04: Wiltshire Cured or Tank-Cured Bacon

 Westphalia Bacon and Ham & the Empress of Russia’s Brine: Pre-cursers to Mild Cured Bacon